alex-petrenko/sample-factory/docs/community/contribution.md

 	**do not** work on the `main` branch.

-4. Set up a development environment by running the following command in a virtual environment:
+4. Set up a development environment by running the following command in a virtual (or conda) environment:

 	```bash
 	pip install -e .[dev]